 A student found violating the Alcohol and Other Drugs policy will be considered to have violated the Student Code of Conduct (see policy 8007 Student Code of Conduct) and will be subject to sanctions commensurate with the offense consistent with local, State, and Federal law, up to and including expulsion from the College.
-Compliance with education programs may be required.
+In accordance with the Student Code of Conduct, a student responsible for a violation-of the drug policy, may be required to complete an educational assignment such as a workshop or online training course.

-This does not supplant or supersede statutory or administrative law at the federal, state, county or municipal level.
+These sanctions do not supplant or supersede statutory or administrative law at the federal, state, county or municipal level.
 Strict compliance with such laws will be the responsibility of all organizations and individuals.
 Violators of the law may be subject to penalties imposed by a court or other empowered board, agency, or commission, in addition to any action taken by the College.